sabbirr-ahmdd/roppal-app/README.md

 ## About Roppal

-Roppal is a SaaS retention tool built by Orviton.
-The goal is simple: help SaaS founders and teams spot at-risk customers before they cancel, not after.
+Roppal is a customer retention tool built by Orviton.
+The goal is
+simple: help software founders and teams spot at-risk customers before they cancel, not after.

 Instead of relying on billing failures to signal churn, Roppal watches customer logins, payment activity, and product usage every day,